RinoReyns/CrossPlatformVstHost/README.md

       - [ ] Create Render/Capture manager class.
 Its design should allow to use it for any OS.
       - [ ] Work on Render and Capture implementation for Windows
       - [ ] Handle different audio formats e.g. sampling rate, bit depth etc.
-      - [ ] Create and pass config for AudioProcessing Class
+      - [ ] Create and pass config for AudioProcessing Class.
-      - [ ] Enable streaming processing (one frame in, one frame out)
+      - [ ] Enable streaming processing (one frame in, one frame out).

 1. Windows OS